iotaledger/wallet.rs/documentation/docs/specification.md

 #### reattach()

-Reattaches an unconfirmed message.
+Reattaches an unconfirmed block.

 See [reattach()](#reattach) method for implementation details.
 This method is a wrapper method provided for convenience.
 A user could directly access the [reattach()](#reattach) method on an account object.

 ##### Parameters